 $415 | 8 to 12 Weeks

-Shadow Writing is offered as both a private class and a group class.
-(The page for the group class can be found here.)
-The cost is one hundred dollars more when taken as a private class.
-Rather than eight weeks, the time to finish is extended to twelve weeks.
+Shadow Writing is offered as only a private class.
+Rather than eight weeks, as it would be if offered as a group class, the time to finish is extended to twelve weeks.
 Otherwise the class is the same: you’ll receive eight lessons and eight assignments.
 Gloria will respond with feedback on each piece you submit.

 Want to take the class with a friend?
 You can.
 Write to us at firstname.lastname@example.org for more information.

 This course is not for the faint of heart.
 If you’re curious about writer’s block (a myth), the dreams, longings, cravings, obsessions, and needs that distract you from your writing because of the strength of their grip, the depth that you can’t quite reach in your writing for fear of turning up something unpleasant—instead of turning away, in this class, we will turn toward these things.